pc1991/AMCStockData/README.md

 Adj Close - Closing price adjusted to reflect the value after accounting for any corporate actions

 Volume - Number of units traded in a day.

+# Setting Up The Validation Dataset

+Now, in order to figure out which model works well for this dataset, a validation dataset is generated with 80% of the rows in the original dataset to use for training, with the remaining 20% of the data to be validated.
+The following graphs monitor the behavior of this training dataset.